rohrl/frontprop/README.md

 #### Normalization

-To avoid the problem of weights reducing to zero or exploding to infinity, inputs are expected to be normalised to unitary vectors.
-Same normalisation is applied to weights and outputs.
+Normalization was added to avoid the problem of weights reducing to zero or exploding to infinity: inputs are expected to be normalised to unitary vectors.
+Same normalization is applied to weights and outputs.
-(TODO: evaluate the effect of normalisation)
+(TODO: evaluate the impact of normalization)

 ## Observations